-This is information on applying for and keeping cash assistance (also known as welfare or public assistance or “PA” or cash assistance or “CA”), Medicaid, and Supplemental Nutrition Assistance Program benefits (SNAP, formerly food stamps).
+Here is information on applying for and keeping cash assistance (also known as welfare or public assistance or “PA” or cash assistance or “CA”), Medicaid, and Supplemental Nutrition Assistance Program benefits (SNAP, formerly food stamps).
 These benefits are available through HRA to persons who are eligible.
-This page includes is information about steps you can take on your own, and what to do if you need help from The Legal Aid Society.
+See below for the steps you can take on your own, and what to do if you need help from The Legal Aid Society.

 In New York, coverage is available for hormone therapy (including cross-sex hormones and pubertal suppressants), surgeries, and other procedures.
 To receive coverage, you have to have a diagnosis of gender dysphoria and your doctor’s notification that the treatment you seek is medically necessary.
 The process can feel complicated and overwhelming, but you are entitled to this coverage.
 Here’s what you need to know.